CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 ^#^^#^^#^ Saving Results

-Any output that appears in the Results window (including the echoed commands and any errors) can by copied to be pasted into another location, such as
+Any output that appears in the Results pane (including the echoed commands and any errors) can by copied to be pasted into another location, such as
 Word.
 In addition, if you highlight text and right-click, you also have the options:

 - "Copy table": Useful for exporting to Excel.
 This can be tempermental; if the selected table is less "regular", this may not produce the best